arkanelinux/docs.arkanelinux.org/docs/patch_notes/arkdep.md

 # Arkdep patch notes

+## 2024.07.26
+- Perform cleanup on migration and update scripts
+- Fix delete action asking for confirmation when deploy has been called

+## 2024.07.17
+- Implement interactive mode
+- Add `ARKDEP_CONFIRM` to allow for the skipping of interactive prompts
+- Implement diff option

 ## 2024.07.05
 - `get-available` now scrapes available variants from the web page, list file has been dropped
 - `backup_user_accounts` now enabled by default